Mother Mother (song)

 "Mother Mother" is a song by American musician Tracy Bonham from her debut album, The Burdens of Being Upright (1996).
-Released on March 12, 1996, it became her most successful single, topping the US Billboard Modern Rock Tracks chart, entering the top five in Australia, and finding success in several other countries, including Canada and Norway.
+Released on March 12, 1996, it became her most successful single, topping the US Billboard Modern Rock Tracks chart, entering the top five in Australia, and finding success in several other countries, including Canada, New Zealand, and Norway.
+Several formats of the single contain a live cover version of PJ Harvey's "50ft Queenie" as a B-side.

 Lyrics

 The song's lyrics resemble a telephone call by a young woman to her mother.
 The verses detail her experiences with several mundane aspects of her daily life but then the chorus provides an uglier, darker contrast with Bonham screaming the lyrics, leading up to the lines "I'm freezing, I'm starving, I'm bleeding to death, everything's fine! / I miss you, I love you..."

 Bonham said the song is based on her experiences as a people-pleasing young woman calling home.
 She would make poor life choices, yet didn't want her mom to know about it and wanted to pretend everything was fine when they talked on the phone.
 "It's not an angry, 'I hate you, Mom' song, which a lot of people misunderstood it to be.
 It was like, 'Yeah, Mom, life is hard,'" said Bonham.

 Bonham said her mother and stepfather were actually very accepting of the song.
 The screaming at the end of the chorus took a toll on Bonham's vocal cords when touring, and she had to cancel several dates on one tour and relearn how to scream it.